-Start-up costs will vary, but for essential items like bedding, crockery etc., £150 would be an average cost.
+Start-up costs will vary, but for essential items like bedding, cutlery, crockery, kitchen utensils etc., £150 would be an average cost.

 When do I pay the rent?

 The rent payment schedule varies depending upon which hall you book, so it is important for you to consider this before choosing your hall.
-With some contracts you will not be required to make the first rent instalment until after you enrol and have received your first loan payment.
-However, for a lot of halls this instalment is required before you move into your accommodation and therefore also before you receive your student loan.
+For DMU managed halls contracts you will not be required to make the first rent instalment until after you enroll and have received your first loan payment.
+For the privately owned nominated halls this instalment is required before you move into your accommodation and therefore also before you receive your student loan.
 This first payment can be for up to 50% of your total annual rent.